By: Sally Brause on July 1st, 2020

 Whether you had a plan pre-pandemic or not, it’s not too late to learn from these qualities, implement a vision and a plan, and resurge on the other side of this.
 Identify the leaders you can count on in good times and in bad and be willing to work through the friction in order to hold healthy enriched conversations around vision, values, focus and accountability.

-PathShare is an implementer of the Entrepreneurial Operating System® (EOS®) - also known as TRACTION.
-EOS is a complete set of simple concepts and practical tools that has helped thousands of entrepreneurs get what they want from their businesses.
+PathShare is an implementer of the Entrepreneurial Operating System® (EOS®).
+EOS® is a complete set of simple concepts and practical tools that has helped thousands of entrepreneurs get what they want from their businesses.
 By mastering this simple way of operating, leadership teams of growth-oriented companies systematically and permanently improve.
 Contact PathShare to learn more!

 Sally is the Director of Human Resources Consulting for GreatAmerica and leads the PathShare® HR Services division of GreatAmerica Financial Services.
 She has been sharing Human Resources, Sales Training and Organizational Development expertise with technology clients since 2008.
 Sally is an EOS® Implementer, a certified as a Senior Professional in Human Resources (SPHR), has been certified as a Compensation Professional through World at Work and holds various sales training facilitation certifications through Miller Heiman as well as behavioral assessment certifications.
 Brause has a master’s degree in Organizational Leadership and participated in the Wharton School of Business’ Leading Organizational Change program.